Rome2Rio

 See all options

-There are 11 ways to get from Newhaven to Ireland by train, plane, tram, ferry, car, or car ferry
+There are 11 ways to get from Newhaven to Ireland by train, plane, ferry, car, or car ferry

 Select an option below to see step-by-step directions and to compare ticket prices and travel times in Rome2Rio's travel planner.